armory/docs/content/en/cd-as-a-service/plugin-spinnaker.md

    kubectl -n <Armory-Enterprise-namespace> get pods
    ```

-2. Navigate to the Armory Enterprise UI.
+2. Navigate to the Armory CD UI.
 3. In a new or existing application, create a new pipeline.
 4. In this pipeline, select **Add stage** and search for **Kubernetes Progressive**.
 The stage should appear if the plugin is properly configured.